- Rating: 5 Star

 Phone: 81 136-21-3333

-If you turn up without the right skis or snowboards for the powder, rest assured there is plenty available to buy and hire from the many Western-run ski stores and name brand shops that have established here.
-Rhythm Snowsports is one of the longest standing outlets and has been joined by Burton and Moncler among others.
+If you turn up without the right skis or snowboards for the powder, rest assured there is plenty available to buy and hire from the many Western-run ski stores and name-brand shops that have been established here.
+Rhythm Snowsports is one of the longest-standing outlets and has been joined by Burton and Moncler among others.

 Niseko Sports – Rental & Retail

 Location: Hirafu and Hanazono

 Niseko Grand HIRAFU Ski & Snowboard rentals shop